1996 Spanish general election: Background

-In June 1995, El Mundo revealed that the Superior Center of Defense Information (CESID), the main Spanish intelligence agency at the time, had been recording and keeping the taped telephone conversations of dozens of prominent public figures for years, including politicians, businessmen, journalists and King Juan Carlos I himself, apparently without the cabinet's knowledge.
-This illegal espionage scandal led to the resignations of defence minister Julián García Vargas, under whose authority the CESID was responsible to, and deputy prime minister Narcís Serra, who had been Vargas's predecessor in the office between 1982 and 1991.
+Other scandals would see Banesto chairman Mario Conde prosecuted for various crimes: fraud and misappropriation over the Banesto affair in late 1993 (the entity's failure and subsequent intervention by the government) and forgery over the Argentia Trust affair in 1994; the BOE affair (alleged embezzlement of public funds through the purchase of overpriced newsprint for the Official State Gazette, BOE); the Salanueva affair (involving former BOE director Carmen Salanueva fraudulently purchasing paintings at low prices invoking the names of Queen Sofía and González's spouse, Carmen Romero); and the ongoing judicial probe on the Filesa affair (the alleged illegal funding of PSOE campaigns).
+In June 1995, it was revealed that the Superior Centre of Defense Information (CESID)—the main Spanish intelligence agency at the time—had been recording and keeping the taped telephone conversations of dozens of prominent public figures for years, including politicians, businessmen, journalists and the King himself, apparently without the cabinet's knowledge.
+This illegal espionage scandal led to the resignations of the defence minister, Julián García Vargas (under whose authority the CESID was responsible to), and deputy prime minister Narcís Serra (Vargas's predecessor in the office).

-The mounting scandals and the impact of the economic crisis took their toll on González's party: it suffered its first-ever nationwide defeat to the opposition People's Party (PP) in the 1994 European Parliament election, and the 1995 local and regional elections brought about the loss of many Socialist governments throughout Spain and a decline in Catalonia for PSOE's parliamentary partner, CiU, which withdrew its confidence and supply support in July 1995.
-This materialized in the 1996 General State Budget being voted down by the Congress of Deputies on 25 October 1995.
-As a result, González was forced to call a snap election for early 1996, fifteen months ahead of schedule.
+The mounting scandals and the impact of the economic crisis prompted a harsh opposition campaign by the People's Party (PP)—which had its greatest expression in Aznar's coined phrase of "Go away, Mr. González" (Váyase, señor González) in every parliamentary intervention—but also by the left-wing IU, which frequently coincided with the PP in opposition to weaken the PSOE government (particularly following the 1994 Andalusian election).
+Throughout 1995, both parties considered supporting a no-confidence motion on González, but talks failed due to it requiring CiU's support to succeed.
+While González responded by accusing both parties of staging a "pincer movement" on the PSOE, his government's accumulated erosion took its toll: González's party suffered its first-ever nationwide defeat to the PP in the 1994 European Parliament election, and the 1995 local and regional elections brought about the loss of many Socialist governments throughout Spain and a decline in Catalonia for PSOE's parliamentary partner, CiU, which withdrew its confidence and supply support.
+This was materialized in the 1996 General State Budget being voted down by the Congress of Deputies on 25 October 1995, prompting González to call a snap election for March 1996, fifteen months ahead of schedule.